Bounteous-Inc/youtube-google-analytics/readme.md

 Setting this value to 0 will force the script to use Google Tag Manager events, setting it 1 will force it to use Universal Google Analytics events, and setting it to 2 will force it to use Classic Google Analytics events.

+#### Enabling Percentage Viewed Tracking

+By default, percentage viewed tracking is disabled.
+Enable it by setting the percentageTracking configuration to the percentage segment you'd like to track, e.g. 20 for every 20%.

+    ( function( document, window, config ) {

+       // ... the tracking code

+    } )( document, window, {
+      'percentageTracking': 20  // Tracks every 20% viewed
+    } );

+**NOTE**: Google Analytics has a 500 hit per-session limitation, as well as a 20 hit window that replenishes at 2 hits per second.
+For that reason, it is HIGHLY INADVISABLE to track every 1% of video viewed.

 ### Google Tag Manager Configuration

 Once you've added the script to your container (see [Google Tag Manager Installation](#google-tag-manager-installation)), Data Layer events will occur for all of the following: